soumya2219/mental-health-awareness/README.md

 Online Image Converter – used to convert PNG and JPG images to WebP format

-GitHub Copilot in Visual Studio Code – provided intelligent code suggestions and assisted with debugging and problem-solving during development
+GitHub Copilot – offered code suggestions and assisted with debugging and problem-solving during development

+VS Code – Primary coding environment

+Chrome DevTools – Used for responsive design testing and layout fixes